vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 ( 9 )

 enjoin" बलमुपास्व develop strength which is solely dependant upon the bountiful harvest.
-If a well-to-do young man sits idle and remains homesick all through his bloom- ing age, he is the worst bane to the society.
+If a well-to-do young man sits idle and remains homesick all through his blooming age, he is the worst bane to the society.
 A young is the greatest asset to the nation and as such he must strive hard to grow more and become a productive citizen to

 his nation in the real sense of the word.